Revision Date August 16, 2018

 3.3 Security Assessment

 If you wish to conduct a security audit and/or security assessment with respect to the Aeris Services, including any penetration testing or similar evaluation, we will cooperate reasonably with you in such review, including providing additional information about steps taken by us in any Service Hardening and any standards and processes we follow.
 Any such audit or assessment will be at your expense.
-You agree that you will not conduct any penetration testing or other similar evaluations without our prior written consent.
+You agree that we may impose reasonable restrictions on access to our System Resources to protect the privacy of other customers, and that you will not conduct any penetration testing or other similar evaluations without our prior written consent.

 3.4 Security Vulnerabilities

-We will monitor the Aeris Services and our System Resources on an ongoing basis in a commercially reasonable and appropriate manner for security weaknesses and will address all deficiencies or security risks promptly based on their risk to systems, services or confidentiality.
+We will monitor the Aeris Services and our System Resources on an ongoing basis in a commercially reasonable and appropriate manner for security weaknesses and will address all deficiencies or security risks promptly based on their probable degree of risk to systems or services or to the confidentiality, availability, or integrity of Data.
 We will keep informed about system and software security threat information published or announced by industry security groups, governmental organizations or other reliable sources that we believe may materially affect the security or use or operation of the Aeris Services.
 We will further collaborate with the aforementioned industry and/or governmental organizations or other sources when appropriate to evaluate, assess, and design or develop corrective actions or software updates.
 If requested by any party with whom we are collaborating to address such Vulnerability, we will maintain information about the Vulnerability and the plan to address it in confidence until such time as public disclosure is approved.
 If such public disclosure should reasonably be expected to allow the general public to associate the Vulnerability with the services they receive from you, we will use good faith efforts to coordinate any public disclosure with you.
-If your personnel or End Users detect any potential Vulnerability in any Aeris Services, please report that Vulnerability to firstname.lastname@example.org.
+If your personnel or End Users detect any potential Vulnerability in any Aeris Services, please report that Vulnerability to email@example.com.